ECTS

 Apply and experiment

-2 creditsManaging a sales outlet in a competitive environment
+2 creditsManaging a point of sale in a competitive environment

 Understanding expectations and communicating